-James C. Furness, Jr., President
+James C. Furness, Jr., Founder

-His experience and research has enabled him to design, install and optimize machinery to reduce pollution and to improve foundry processes for over thirty years.
+His experience and research enabled him to design, install and optimize machinery to reduce pollution and to improve foundry processes for over thirty years.
 For example, he developed vertical blast furnace chemical injection systems to prevent the formation of soluble/hazardous heavy metals and machinery to recycle industrial sand used in the foundry industry.

 In the 1980’s, Mr. Furness devised a chemical stabilization process in conjunction with the California Department of Health Services (now the California EPA) to stabilize lead, cadmium, zinc and copper.
 This unique stabilization process successfully passed both the federal TCLP and the leaching requirements of the State of California.
-During the mid 1990’s, his efforts with several Wisconsin foundries and the Wisconsin Department of Natural Resources, Bureau of Air Management, formed the basis of regulations defining air pollution standards for foundries in Wisconsin.
+During the mid-1990’s, his efforts with several Wisconsin foundries and the Wisconsin Department of Natural Resources, Bureau of Air Management, formed the basis of regulations defining air pollution standards for foundries in Wisconsin.

-Paul David Paulsen, Ph.D., PE, Vice President
+Paul David Paulsen, Ph.D., PE, President

-Dr. Paulsen holds a B.S. in Aerospace Engineering from Virginia Tech (1991), an M.S. in Aerospace Engineering from Georgia Tech (1992) where he specialized in combustion, and a Ph.D. in Environmental Engineering from The Pennsylvania State University where he concentrated in air pollution control.
+Dr. Paulsen holds a B.S. in Aerospace Engineering from Virginia Tech (1991), an M.S. in Aerospace Engineering from Georgia Tech (1992) where he specialized in combustion, and a Ph.D. in Environmental Engineering from The Pennsylvania State University (1998) where he concentrated in air pollution control.
 Dr. Paulsen achieved professional engineer status in 2005.

 As a graduate student at Penn State, he conducted research on advanced oxidation systems for the removal of HAPs and VOCs generated by paint spraying and coating operations.
 The processes included air-phase destruction using ozone, water adsorption with regeneration using hydrogen peroxide and ozone, and activated carbon adsorption with ozone regeneration.
 As a Post-Doctoral Scholar at Penn State, he taught a water transport and treatment course and researched advanced oxidation systems for benzene and VOC removal at high production iron foundries.

 Dr. Paulsen has authored articles for Carbon, Ozone Science and Engineering and Foundry Trade Journal.
 He has given conference presentations at the ACS Colloid and Surface Science Symposium, the International Carbon Conference, and the International Conference on Advanced Oxidant Technologies for Water and Air Remediation.
-His professional memberships include the American Foundry Society, the American Chemical Society, the Kentucky Board of Engineers and National Society of Professional Engineers.
+His professional memberships include the American Foundry Society, the American Chemical Society, the Kentucky Board of Engineers and the National Society of Professional Engineers.

 Lynn Furness, Chief Financial Officer

 Ms. Furness received a B.A. in History from the University of California at Los Angeles (1970) and a J.D. from the Southwestern University School of Law in Los Angeles (1981).
-She practiced real estate and title insurance law in California before joining Furness-Newburge, Inc. Ms. Furness is also a licensed attorney in Kentucky.
+She practiced real estate and title insurance law in California before joining Furness-Newburge, Inc.

 To get in touch with Lynn Furness email: firstname.lastname@example.org